broadinstitute/2022_PERISCOPE/Supplemental_2_6_7/README.md

-These notebook generates the analysis and figure described in this Supplementary Figure.
+This notebook generates the analysis and figures described in Supplementary Figures 2, 6, and 7.

+This notebook requires ~15 minutes computation time for a normal desktop computer on a genome-scale dataset.

 ## Before running this notebook